-Hand held personal digital cameras can be used in the Columbia Archives with permission of staff who will evaluate the material for physical condition, copyright issues, and donor restrictions.
-Scanners and use of a flash or other lighting is prohibited.
-Images of materials that are made in Columbia Archives may not be used for publication or use on a website without permission of our department.
+Handheld personal digital cameras can be used in the Columbia Archives with permission of staff who will evaluate the material for physical condition, copyright issues, and donor restrictions.
+Scanners and use of a flash or other lighting are prohibited.
+Images of materials that are made in Columbia Archives may not be used for publication or on a website without permission of our department.
 See Permission to Publish.

 Are there volunteer opportunities at Columbia Archives?

 Columbia Archives uses volunteers for on-going and special projects and events.
 Interested individuals should contact the Manager at Columbia.Archives@columbiaassociation.org or 410-715- 3103.

 May I put unaltered content on a closed and restricted database at my school?

 Yes, if there is no charge for the user and if electronic distribution is limited to educational use for a specific purpose or limited duration.
 The images must remain unaltered.
 All accompanying text and caption material must be included without alteration and the citation must include the URL for Columbia Archives.